LILLY928/Mapping-the-Trust-Terrain-LLMs-in-Software-Engineering-Insights-and-Perspectives/README.md

 # Overview
 This repository contains the data and code for the paper: _Mapping the Trust Terrain: LLMs in Software Engineering - Insights and Perspectives_.
 In this work, we aimed to understand how trust is defined, conceptualized, and measured in the context of using LLMs for SE.
 To this end, we first conducted a systematic literature review of 14 related papers from Software Engineering, Deep Learning, and Human-Computer Interaction to understand the current research status on trust concepts.
-We then surveyed with 25 domain experts to understand practitioners' perceptions of trust.
+We then surveyed 25 domain experts to understand practitioners' perceptions of trust.

 This repository contains all of our data to facilitate reproducibility and to encourage contributions from the community to promote trust in LLMs in SE.

-## Systematic Literature Review
+# Systematic Literature Review
 We conducted a systematic literature review (SLR) following the approach by [Kitchenham et al.](https://dl.acm.org/doi/10.1145/2372233.2372235).
 Before starting the review process, we developed research questions (RQs) according to Kitchenham's guidelines.
 This helped us systematically identify papers relevant to our research goals.
 We then performed the following steps:

 1. [Search for Primary Studies](#sfps)